max-anu/example-medportal1/paper.md

 # Figures

 Figures can be included like this:

-![Caption for example figure. \label{fig:example}](figure.png) and referenced from text using \autoref{fig:example}.
+![Caption for example figure. \label{fig:example}](figure.png)

+and referenced from text using \autoref{fig:example}.

 Figure sizes can be customized by adding an optional second parameter:

 ![Caption for example figure. \label{fig:second-example}](figure_2.png){ width=20% }

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project. \autoref{fig:second-example}

 # References